ecshreve/portfolio/README.md

 - "Couldn't find a package.json file in"
 - ...

-Great so let's assume we have the basic React working.
+Great so let's assume we have the basic React app working.
 What's next?
-Well I want the site to look nice, and while I've done a fair amount of frontend development, I am by no means a designer.
+Well I want the site to look nice, I've done minimal frontend development from scratch, and making something look good is really _really_ hard.
 That's where [Material UI](https://material-ui.com/) comes in!
-It provides a ton of great out of the box React components with amazing documentation.
+It provides a ton of great out of the box React components with good documentation.
 So next I followed the [Installation Steps](https://material-ui.com/getting-started/installation/) on the Material UI site.

 ```{bash}
 yarn add @material-ui/core